 He laughed “maybe that would be best.”

 “It might have been like forty-five forty-six years ago or thereabouts, time loses all meaning if you have lived long enough.
-I was in mid-twenties, my parents had died two years ago and I had spent last two years of my life living alone in my cottage near Travanku sea where I worked as a fisherman.
-I was always a bit of a Don Juan but ever since my parents died, I had free reign, I had been with a few girls and even a couple of married women; and this had got me a bad reputation in the community.
+I was in my mid-twenties, my parents had died two years ago and I had spent the last two years of my life living alone in my cottage near Travanku sea where I worked as a fisherman.
+I was always a bit of a Don Juan but ever since my parents died, I had free reign, I had been with a few girls and even a couple of married women, and this had got me a bad reputation in the community.

-I have always had impression that most of us, except maybe sometimes very little children, are mere shadows … and the true thing, the real person whose shadow we are, is no longer there … I don’t know how exactly to phrase this.
-I myself felt like I had lost that beautiful real thing and I never could find anyone who had it.
+I have always had the impression that most of us, except maybe sometimes very little children, are mere shadows … and the true thing, the real person whose shadow we are, is no longer there … I don’t know how exactly to phrase this.
+I felt like I had lost that beautiful real thing myself and I never could find anyone who had it.
 At least not a human adult.

 “No women but her.

 It was a thing of astounding beauty, that much I could gather from my first close sight, and yet I can’t say if I only had one sight of her I could have remembered how she looked in any detail.
 It was too much information to process.
-Yet that kind of beauty had something both terrifying and hypnotizing to it.
+That kind of beauty had something both terrifying and hypnotizing to it.

 My boat’s head was right next to the rock by now and even though I am willing to fully take responsibility for my later crimes – yet, for these first few moments, I have been unable to discern why or even how I acted that way.
 Something else seemed to be moving my body while my true … My true self sat inside terrified and clueless.

-She was five and half feet from head to tail fin (fin was another half foot) but on land, she would never be able to stand straight like humans.
+She was five and a half feet from head to tail fin (fin was another half foot) but on land, she would never be able to stand straight like humans.

-As far as changing colors go, same could be said of her tail except all its shades could be described as blue more or less.
-Its scales also went darker as you aproached the fin at the end.
+As far as changing colors go, the same could be said of her tail except all its shades could be described as blue more or less.
+Its scales also went darker as you approached the fin at the end.
 The scales weren’t rigid like with fishes – rather it seemed you could easily scratch them out.
 The fin seemed to be her most delicate part.
 It would move even while she slept and was always a shade or two lighter than the tail, and translucent when wet.
-It was part that seemed most vulnerable especially on hard surfaces and it was almost impossible to keep it clean.
+It was the part that seemed most vulnerable especially on hard surfaces and it was almost impossible to keep it clean.

-“She had aroma of fish too.”
+“She had the aroma of fish too.”